awsdocs/porting-assistant-user-guide/doc_source/porting-assistant-settings.md

 1. On the **Settings** page, select **Edit**\.

-1. On the **Set up Porting Assistant for \.NET** page, you can update your AWS user profile and your usage data selection\.
+1. On the **Set up Porting Assistant for \.NET** page, you can update your AWS user profile, your usage data selection, and the \.NET Core version to use for the assessment\.